CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ...
 ```

-The `net show bgp summary` command displays the global table.
+The `net show bgp summary` command displays the global table, where the local ASN 65132 is used to peer with spine01.

 ```
 cumulus@border01:mgmt:~$ net show bgp summary